top of page

 Procedural Content Generator

-To help players orientate without relying on UI, I designed an in-world guidance system using light, color, and environmental cues.
-By learning to read the world itself, players experience moments of satisfaction and mastery as they find their own path and navigate successfully.
+To help players navigate without relying on the UI, I designed an in-world guidance system using light, color, and environmental cues.
+Players learn to read the world itself, experiencing satisfaction and mastery as they find their own path.
+Blinking blue lights mark the way forward, turning red once passed, while landmarks, lighting contrasts, and debris trails reinforce orientation.
+Pickups are strategically placed along the main path, encouraging exploration without compromising intuitive navigation.

 Guidance